She's Country

 "She's Country" is a song written by Danny Myrick and Bridgette Tatum and recorded by American country music artist Jason Aldean.
 It was released in December 2008 as the first single from Aldean's 2009 album Wide Open.
 The song became Aldean's second number one hit on the U.S. Billboard Hot Country Songs chart in May 2009.
-This song is also used in the Rock Band Country Track Pack, and has been confirmed as upcoming downloadable content for the Rock Band series.
+This song is also used in the Rock Band Country Track Pack, and has been released as downloadable content for the Rock Band series.

 Content

 This song is a moderate up-tempo featuring accompaniment from electric guitar.
 The verses outline various females from various rural places in the United States.
 Each is described as being "country" in nature "from her cowboy boots to her down home roots".

 According to Country Weekly magazine, songwriter Bridgette Tatum got together with fellow songwriter Danny Myrick after thinking of a groove "that she didn't want to forget."
 They were thinking of several lyrics until Myrick added a guitar riff, and they thought of the title, "She's Country."
 When Myrick and Tatum finished the song, they recommended the song to Aldean.